Car Insurance for Salvage Title Vehicles: What Coverage You Can Get

 Hidden Costs Beyond Premiums

 Insurance isn't the only area where rebuilt title vehicles cost more.
 You'll need to factor in the initial inspection costs to convert from salvage to rebuilt status, which can range from $100 to $500 depending on your state.
-Many states require certified mechanic repairs, adding labor costs that exceed standard body shop rates.
+Many states require certified mechanic repairs, adding labor costs that can exceed standard body shop rates.
+Note: Texas eliminated mandatory vehicle safety inspections as of January 2025, though VIN verification and documentation requirements for rebuilt titles remain in place.

 Gap insurance is typically unavailable for rebuilt title vehicles across most insurers and lenders.
-Since rebuilt titles have significantly lower resale values — typically 20–50% below comparable clean-title vehicles — you could easily owe more than the car is worth if it's totaled again.
+Since rebuilt titles have significantly lower resale values — typically 30–50% below comparable clean-title vehicles — you could easily owe more than the car is worth if it's totaled again.
 To reduce this financial exposure, consider a larger down payment or a shorter loan term.
-Learn more about gap insurance alternatives if you're financing a vehicle purchase.
+Because gap insurance requires comprehensive and collision coverage as a prerequisite — coverage that's already limited for rebuilt titles — most rebuilt title buyers simply can't access it.
+Learn more about new car replacement insurance as a potential alternative if you're financing a newer vehicle.

 Compare Car Insurance Rates in Ohio